lmariglianodelft/Appendix-B---Wastewater-Network-Expansion-Optimisation-in-the-Larnaka-District-Cyprus-/README.md

 - `Cyprus_PunpingStations.html`

 This HTML file allows the pumping-feasibility screening workflow to be inspected without running the original code file.

-## Network Maps

-The repository also includes:

-- `Network_Maps.html`

-This file provides a combined visual demonstration of the network maps generated during the thesis workflow.
-It is the most useful file for quickly inspecting the final spatial results.

-`Network_Maps.html` is intended to show the overall set of generated network configurations, including the non-budgeted scenarios, the budget-constrained scenarios, and the final corrected network interpretations.
-It provides a compact visual overview of the spatial outputs without requiring the user to run the full modelling workflow.

 ## Main Dependencies